tehokang/anyserver/README.md

 # anyserver
-anyserver is a component to make kinds of server, for example websocket, http, inet domain for external communication and unix domain server for IPC.
+anyserver is a component library to support intercommunication between local processes and also remote.
+Like websocket, http, inet domain for external communication and also unix domain server for IPC.

+# Architecture

+# How to configure

+# How to build

+# How to port this library

+# Example